 |On this page|

-Sometimes with instanced geometry you want to replace an instance with a more controllable object.
 For example, you might have a destruction simulation with fractured chunks flying around.
 For chunks that come close to the camera, you often want to replace them with higher-resolution geometry, and art-direct their motion (for example to keep them from intersecting the camera, make them spin more to be more noticeable, or dampen their motion to make them less noticeable, depending on what you want to achieve).

-This node creates a copy of an instance in a new prim (with the correct transforms so it appears to be in the same position), and hides the instance, making the new prim appear to replace the instance.
+In USD terms, this node copies the contents of an instance into a new prim (with the correct transforms so it appears to be in the same position) and hides the instance, so the new object replaces the instance visually.

 How to select the instance(s) to extract.